 Wooden Custom Security Doors

-Can A Security Door Be Made of Wood?
+Can A Wood Door Be Bulletproof?

 There are many ways that thieves attempt to enter your home, but coming in through one of the doors tends to be the easiest option for them.
 Most wooden doors are vulnerable in their lockset, door leaf, frame, and much else.
 Criminals know this, and they find that it tends to be easy to defeat the door whether they are picking a lock or forcing the door leaf out of the jamb.